Bandra Kurla Complex

-The Bandra Kurla Complex is a business and residential district in the city of Mumbai, India.
-It is a prominent upscale commercial hub which commands some of the highest property rates in the country.
+The Bandra Kurla Complex is the central business district located in Bandra East area of the city of Mumbai, the financial capital of India.
+It is a prominent upscale hub and is considered to be one of the most expensive neighbourhoods in the world.
 According to MMRDA, the complex is the first of a series of "growth centres" created to "arrest further concentration" of offices and commercial activities in eastern parts of Mumbai.
-It has aided to decongest the CBD (Central Business District) in South Mumbai while seeding new areas of planned commercial real estate in the metropolitan region.